materials recovery facility

 • When purchasing needles from your local pharmacy, either:

 - If you cannot purchase storage containers, place and store used needles in a sturdy plastic container, such as a gallon orange juice container.
 Place a red bio-hazard sticker on it or mark Xs on it with a red marking pen.
-California law defines a sharps container as a rigid puncture-resistant container that, when sealed, is leak resistant and cannot be reopened without great difficulty.

 - Do not break the needles off.
 They become less visible and are still an exposure risk if the container breaks